My English boyfriend Joe and I experienced a big earthquake in Japan.

 I was surprised when I woke up.
 Because there was still a blackout.

-We couldn’t get any information about the airport.
-We didn’t want to miss the flight, so we decided to go to the airport anyway.
+We couldn’t get any information about the airport (New Chitose Airport).
+We didn’t want to miss the flight.
+We decided to go to the airport anyway.

 On the way to the airport